geotrellis/geotrellis-site/docs/documentation/python-geotrellis/index.rst

 The raster being created will only be a tiled raster if --cols-per-tile COLS_PER_TILE and --rows-per-tile ROWS_PER_TILE are present.

-The last two arguments are the input file, and if the output raster is not tiled, the output file name, if it is tiled, then the directory which the tiled raster will be created in.
+The second-to-last argument is the input file.
+If the output raster is not tiled, the last argument will be the output file name.
+If the output raster is tiled, then the last argument should specify the directory which the tiled raster will be created in.

 For example, if we wanted to convert `the GeoTIFF at src/test/resources/slope.tif`__, we could use the *convert* command: